RWS/studio-api-docs/apiconcepts/filetypesupport/implementing_an_external_file_preview.md

 ```
 ***

-Now change the File Type Component Builder to include the external preview.
-Here the Microsoft Notepad application is used by ```GenericExternalPreviewApplication```
+Now update the File Type Component Builder to include the external preview.
+In this example, `GenericExteralPreviewApplication` launches Microsoft Notepad.

 # [C#](#tab/tabid-2)
 ```cs